hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 ## Executive Summary.
-Uncertainty research provides a preliminary capability to identify below-market opportunities.
+Uncertainty research outlines a preliminary capability to identify below-market opportunities to purchase residential properties.
 These assets can be acquired quickly on the spot market.
-A predictive model employs $N$ features to estimate should-cost priceses.
+A predictive model employs 77 features to estimate should-cost prices.

 A hypothetical Real-Estate Investment Trust (REIT) initiated a fund to follow other hedge funds in to the residential real-estate rental market.
 The business model is described in [R. Dizember, L. Kuzisto, *WSJ*, July 21, 20176](https://www.wsj.com/articles/meet-your-new-landlord-wall-street-1500647417) and [A. Semiuels, *The Atlantic*, February 13, 2019](https://www.theatlantic.com/technology/archive/2019/02/single-family-landlords-wall-street/582394/), among other places.